History of Michigan

 The opening of the Erie Canal in 1825 connected the Great Lakes with the Hudson River and New York City, and brought large numbers of people to Michigan and provided an inexpensive way to ship crops to market.
 In 1835 the people approved the Constitution of 1835, thereby forming a state government, although Congressional recognition was delayed pending resolution of a boundary dispute with Ohio known as the Toledo War.
 Congress awarded the "Toledo Strip" to Ohio.
-Michigan received the western part of the Upper Peninsula as a concession and formally entered the Union as a state on January 26, 1837.
+Michigan received the western part of the Upper Peninsula as a concession and formally entered the Union as the twenty-sixth state on January 26, 1837.

 When iron and copper were discovered in the Upper Peninsula, impetus was created for the construction of the Soo Locks, completed in 1855.
 Along with mining, agriculture and logging became important industries.
 Ransom E. Olds founded Oldsmobile in Lansing in 1897, and in 1899 Henry Ford built his first automobile factory in Detroit.
 General Motors was founded in Flint in 1908.
 Automobile assembly and associated manufacturing soon dominated Detroit, and the economy of Michigan.

 The Great Depression of the 1930s affected Michigan more severely than many other places because of its industrial base.
 However, the state recovered in the post World War II years.
 The Mackinac Bridge connecting the Upper and Lower Peninsulas was completed and opened in 1957.
 By the 1960s, racial tensions produced unrest through the nation, and Detroit experienced a dramatic instance with the 12th Street Riot in 1967.
 By the 1980s, the state saw a decline in automobile sales and unemployment climbed.
 Michigan continues to diversify its economy away from its dependence on the automobile industry.